 Night Mode is the predecessor of Dark Theme.

-In Android Pie (Android 9), Google introduced Night Mode, which turns the background to a dark colour and adjusts other colours accordingly.
+In Android Pie (Android 9), Google introduced Night Mode, which turns the background to a dark color and adjusts other colours accordingly.
 Fire OS implemented it in Fire OS 7.

-Ironically, the stock Android Pie reverted the background colour for the Quick Settings panel to white.
+Ironically, the stock Android Pie reverted the background color for the Quick Settings panel to white.
 You can check this with your Fire tablet with Fire OS 7.

 In a nutshell, the Night Mode in Android Pie and Fire OS 7 is mainly designed for third-party apps.
 It is not designed for the system UI.

 The Night Mode settings are only available in the Developer options in Fire OS 7.

 In Android 10, Dark Theme superseded Night Mode and was implemented as a system-wide feature.
 Fire OS 8 implemented the feature.

 Compared to the Night Mode, Dark Theme, once enabled, will be enforced for the system UI (and supported apps).
 This creates a consistent UI among Android devices: Dark Theme or light theme.

 In Fire OS 7, Dark Theme on Fire tablets has a dedicated entry in Settings — Display.